JunioCalu/gould_oscilloscope_trace_download_and_convert/README.md

-# RS-423/RS-232 Oscilloscope downloader and track-file converter for GOULD Datasys series (DSO 650 and others)
+# RS-423/RS-232 Oscilloscope downloader and data file converter for GOULD Datasys series (DSO 650 and others)

-Command line program which connects to a GOULD DSO 650 oscilloscope (most likely GOULD DSO 7xx and 9xx as well) via RS-423 on scope side and RS-232 on PC side.
+Command line program which connects to a GOULD Datasys DSO 650 oscilloscope (most likely GOULD DSO 7xx and 9xx as well) via RS-423 on scope side and RS-232 on PC side.
 Screenshots can be made (plot screen) and data files (tracks) can be downloaded.
 The screenshots (HPGL format) can be postprocessed into encapsulated postscript (eps).
 The track files (FAMOS/.DAT) can be converted into Excel-csv.

   * `dso_serial` connects via RS-232/RS-423 to the DSO.
 A helpscreen on startup shows all the possible options (tested with GOULD DSO 650)
-  * `dat2csv.pl` is a perl script which converts a trace file (.DAT) into a excel-csv file.
+  * `dat2csv.pl` is a perl script which converts a trace file (.DAT) into an Excel-csv file.
 Usage: `./dat2csv.pl trackfile.dat > trackfile.csv` (successfully tested with GOULD DSO 650 and GOULD DSO 740 track files)
   * `hpgl2eps.sh` is a shell script which forces a conversion from HPGL-Plot into eps & pdf.
 Usage: `./hpgl2eps.sh plot.hpgl`
-  * `pltHist.pl` is a perl script which plots the csv file.
+  * `pltHist.pl` is a perl script which plots the csv file via gnuplot.
 Usage: `./pltHist.pl trackfile.csv`

 ## Building